pavelsikula92/stl-converter-v2/Readme.md

 In the "Adjustments" and "Masking Tools" tabs, edit the image to your desired appearance.
 The preview will update in real-time.
 In the "File & Model" tab, set the target dimensions for your model and configure the advanced export options.
 Click "Convert to STL" and choose where to save the final file.

+Recommended Workflows and Usage Examples

+By combining the advanced options, you can achieve different types of models.
+Here are the most common scenarios:

+1. Standard 3D Relief (like a coin or plaque)
+Goal: A solid 3D object with a smooth relief and a flat back.

+Generate Flat Bottom: Enabled

+Artistic Smoothing: Enabled (set Strength as needed, e.g., 50-75)

+Invert Height (light is high): Disabled (default state, dark is high)

+Result: This is the most common use case.
+Flat Bottom ensures a solid base.
+Artistic Smoothing creates a high-quality, smooth surface while preserving edges, similar to commercial tools.

+2. Creating a Mold (Negative)
+Goal: Create a model that can be used as a mold for casting.

+Generate Flat Bottom: Enabled

+Invert Height (light is high): Enabled

+Mirror output: Enabled (usually recommended)

+Artistic Smoothing: Enabled

+Result: The key is Invert Height, which turns a "raised" model into a "recessed" one.
+Mirror output is often needed so that the final cast is not a mirror image.

+3. Relief with a Frame / Pedestal
+Goal: A relief placed on a base that is slightly larger than the relief itself.

+Generate Flat Bottom: Enabled

+Add Cutting Margin: Enabled

+Artistic Smoothing: Enabled

+Result: The combination of Flat Bottom and Add Cutting Margin creates a model where the base extends beyond the relief by 1mm on each side.
+Ideal for creating a clean border or for further processing.

+4. Quick "Pixelated" Preview
+Goal: Instantly generate a model without advanced smoothing.

+Artistic Smoothing: Disabled

+Gaussian Smoothing: 0

+Noise Reduction: 0

+Result: By disabling all smoothing filters, you get a "raw," literal translation of pixels to height.
+The generation is lightning-fast, but the result is visually "jagged."
+This is useful for quick tests.